phanikiran1169/ROS_Basics/ROS1/python/README.md

 ```
 ![](https://user-images.githubusercontent.com/17789814/218477414-0a856813-cb88-4335-a61c-238a1c6ff4e6.png)

+#### Why is this needed ?
-ROS is a centralized system, a master node (program) is always needed for other nodes and should be executed before other nodes. roscore starts this master node.
+The simple answer is, ROS is a centralized system, a master node (program) is always needed for other nodes and should be executed before other nodes.
+The ROS Master provides name registration and lookup to the rest of the Computation Graph.
+Without the Master, nodes would not be able to find each other, exchange messages, or invoke services. `roscore` starts this master node.

 In the terminal where the file `devel/setup.bash` was sourced, run the following command (if not you can run the command `source devel/setup.bash` in the terminal)
 ```bash